 Analyze your target’s weak points for a place to hit them where it counts.

-Rogue Option, Level 1
+Rogue Ability, Level 1

 Technique: 1 Stamina